Package Library

 Simple Email Service (SES)

-DBOS provides a communicator for sending email using AWS SES.
+DBOS provides a step for sending email using AWS SES.
 This library is for sending email, with or without a template.
 For details of the functionality, see the documentation accompanying the @dbos-inc/communicator-email-ses package.

 Simple Storage Service (S3)

-DBOS provides communicators for working with S3, and workflows for keeping a database table in sync with an S3 bucket.
+DBOS provides steps for working with S3, and transactional workflows for keeping a database table in sync with an S3 bucket.
 For details of the functionality, see the documentation accompanying the @dbos-inc/component-aws-s3 package.